EVENTS

 On-Line Registration Now Open

-May 17th Friday evening, from 5-7 PM, OCH Conservation Foundation (OCHCF) in collaboration with Smithsonian’s Virginia Working Landscapes (VWL), invites you to a cocktail reception and landowner panel discussion at Meredyth Pavillion.
-Gain invaluable insights into conservation management straight from the “horse’s mouth”!
-Facilitated by VWL Director, Dr. Amy Johnson, a panel of landowners will share their firsthand experiences in stewarding bird-friendly horse pastures and hay fields, native pollinator meadows, bluebird trails, and more!
+On Friday evening, May 17th, from 5-7 PM, OCH Conservation Foundation (OCHCF) collaborated with Smithsonian’s Virginia Working Landscapes (VWL) for a cocktail reception and landowner panel discussion at Meredyth Pavilion.
+Facilitated by VWL Director, Dr. Amy Johnson, a panel of landowners shared their firsthand experiences in stewarding bird-friendly horse pastures and hay fields, native pollinator meadows, bluebird trails, and more.

-After the tour, join us for a casual picnic where teams reconnect, share experiences, and engage with our native plant and wildlife experts.
-Discover how you can enhance biodiversity stewardship on your land.
-Don’t miss this chance to be part of a community committed to preserving our natural environment for future generations!
+After the tour, participants joined for a casual picnic where teams reconnected, shared experiences, and engaged with native plant and wildlife experts.
+They discovered how to enhance biodiversity stewardship on their land.
+This event offered a chance to be part of a community committed to preserving the natural environment for future generations.

 The Middleburg Conservation Speed Dating Workshop